fenyu1220/fenyu1220.github.io/_projects/coin_bank.md

 ---
 layout: page
 title: Coin Bank
-description: 'Course project of CS 312000: Introduction of Integrated Circuit Design'
+description: "Course project of CS 312000: Introduction of Integrated Circuit Design"
 img: assets/img/projects/coinbank_profile.png
 importance: 1
 category: course projects
-related_publications: true
+related_publications: false
 ---

 This project focuses on the **full custom design of a digital coin bank**, leveraging fundamental principles of **integrated circuit (IC) design** to develop an efficient and scalable savings management system.
 The coin bank circuit is designed to store, update, and display monetary values using **flip-flops (DFFs), multiplexers (MUXs), and finite state machines (FSMs)**.
 The system operates on a 1.8V power supply, with state transitions dictated by clock signals, power control, and store commands.